7 - Clan Amir: The U MAMA War

 The afternoon is spent talking to local businessmen and doing some sightseeing.
 They spend the evening watching two local high-school girls’ basketball teams play in a fund raising match for local charities.
+Gerry timed his arrival to attend this match.
 His local agent meets him at the game and gives him the low-down on one of the players.
-Gerry timed his arrival to attend this match.
+Gerry asks the agent to find a local business representative he asked to be here, and to have them prepare a document for him.
 The half-time break is an extended affair with people being asked to ante up money for the players to do various basketball related challenges.
 One person offers a thousand dollars for each player who scores from a free shot taken from the mid-court centre circle.
-Gerry asks the agent to find a local business representative he asked to be here, and to prepare a document for him.

 The half-time activities are just coming to a close when Gerry walks down to one of the teams and he asks to speak to a player.
 On being given approval he walks up to her and he speaks to her.
 The girl goes bright red while her nearby teammates giggle.
 Some tease her and encourage her to do it.
 The announcer sees what’s happening, so he comes over when Gerry signals to him.
 Putting his hand in his pocket Gerry draws out a large wad of notes.
-At his request the announcer asks one of the local police officers to join them.
-He’s an expert on fraud and counterfeit banknotes.
+At his request the announcer asks one of the local police officers to join them as he’s an expert on fraud and counterfeit banknotes.
 He examines the notes and pronounces them to be genuine.
 Looking at the girl Gerry starts counting notes into her hand.
 Reaching five hundred notes he stops, and says, “Well?
 That’s as far as I’m prepared to go.
 Will you do it?”
 Her teammates are astounded, and they just stare at her while she thinks about the challenge Gerry made to her.

 Gerry smiles when he hands the money to the announcer as he explains the deal.
 The announcer is stunned by the challenge.
 Gulping, he takes the money to the event organisers.
 Everyone has been watching this little event, so they’re all ears when the microphone is turned on.
 The rest of her team huddle around the girl while she prepares for the challenge.
 Gerry walks out into the key at one end.